lewagon/data-templates/project-boilerplates/time-series-cross-validator/README.md

 - `tests` folder detailed below

 ## How to test your code?
+First of all, fill `ts_boilerplate/params.py` corresponding to your true project speficities

-Run this in your terminal from the root project folder to check your code
+Then, run this in your terminal from the root project folder to check your code
 - `pytest`
 - `pytest -m "not optional"`  to only check mandatory tests
 - `pytest -m "not optional" -m "not slow"` to also avoid tests that may be slow (involving fitting your model)

-These tests require `ts_boilerplate/params.py` to be filled corresponding to your true project speficities